 |Good morning||Top of the morning to you|

 |How have things been?||Story? / All well? / You been well?|

 |I’m okay||I’m grand / Fair to middling|

 So, which of these are you probably going to use with your Irish friends or colleagues?
-All the different expressions above are often used in both the urban and rural areas, so if you plan to use them during your travel, you will not encounter misinterpretations with the locals.
+All the different expressions above are often used in both urban and rural areas, so if you plan to use them during your travel, you will not encounter misinterpretations from the locals.

 Got something to ask or clarify?
-Sure we can help you out!
-Feel free to comment down below on this site, and we'd definitely get back to you in an instant.
-For the latest news on our language offerings, remember to connect with us on our social media page 🙂
+Sure, we can help you out!
+Feel free to comment down below on this site, and we’d definitely get back to you in an instant.
+For the latest news on our language offerings, remember to connect with us on our Instagram, Tiktok, Youtube, or Facebook page.

 Ready to say Irish words as if you are a total pro?
-Form correct sentences and read the language without any worries by using our most recommended application known as the Ling App by Simya Solutions.
-The Ling app is a fantastic learning tool complete with flashcards related to vocabulary words and expressions, images, signs, audio files, and even AI-based features to help you out in easily learning over 60+ world languages.
+Form correct sentences and read the language without any worries by using our most recommended application, the Ling app.
+It is a fantastic learning tool complete with flashcards related to vocabulary words and expressions, images, signs, audio files, and even AI-based features to help you easily learn over 60+ world languages.

 So, search no more.
-Download this app now and discover a new way to learning the Irish language today!
+Download the Ling app now and discover a new way to learn the Irish language today!